caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 }
 ```

-Alright, for the last piece, the "Since 1966" label, let’s go with a font size of six cqi.
+Alright, for the last piece, the "Since 1966" label, let’s go with a font size of six `cqi`.
 And, for the space above and below, we’re using the logical property for `padding-block` which takes up to two values.
 The first value is the value above the text and the second value is for the space below.
-So, let’s go with two cqi above.
-And, in our calculation, we’ll leave the frame inset as is, but we’ll go with five cqi of additional space.
+So, let’s go with two `cqi` above.
+And, in our calculation, we’ll leave the `--frameInset` as is, but we’ll go with five `cqi` of additional space.

 ```css
 time {